-Jack W. Evans, 72, is currently President of Jack Evans Investments, Inc. Mr. Evans is a member of the Nominating Committee and Compensation Committee of the Company and has served as a member of the Company's Board of Directors since September 1983.
+Jack W. Evans, 73, is currently President of Jack Evans Investments, Inc. and Chairman of the Board of American Title Company.
+Mr. Evans is a member of the Executive, Nominating and Compensation Committees of the Company and has served as a member of the Company's Board of Directors since September 1983.
 He served as Chairman, Chief Executive Officer and President of Cullum Companies, Inc., a retail food and drugstore chain from 1977 to 1990.
 He served as Mayor of the City of Dallas from May 1981 to May 1983.
-He is also a director of Texas Utilities Corporation, Randall's-Tom Thumb, First Bank, and Morning Star Group.
+He is also a director of Texas Utilities Corporation, Randall's-Tom Thumb, and Morning Star Group.

-Rae F. Evans, 46, is currently Vice President, National Affairs of Hallmark Cards, Inc. and has held such position since February 1982.
-Ms. Evans is a member of the Nominating Committee and Audit Committee of the Company and has served as a member of the Board of Directors of the Company since January 1990.
+- Rae F. Evans, 46, is currently President of Rae Evans & Associates, a firm specializing in Washington corporate strategies.
+From 1982 until January 1995, Mrs. Evans was the Vice President, National Affairs of Hallmark Cards, Inc. Mrs. Evans is a member of the Nominating Committee of the Company and has served as a member of the Board of Directors since January 1990.
 She is a member of the Business-Government Relations Council and is a past president of the organization.
-She is a member of the Executive Committee of the National Women's Economic Alliance, the Washington Federal City Council, National Women's Forum and the Catalyst Board of Advisors.
-Additionally, she is the founder of Women at the Top, a speakers bureau of Washington women and is an active guest speaker on government issues in Washington.
-Ms. Evans was recently appointed to the Board of Directors of Haggar Apparel Company.

-J. M. Haggar, Jr., 69, was elected as Chairman of the Board of Directors of Haggar Apparel Company, a clothing manufacturer, in April 1991.
-He previously held the positions of President and Chief Executive Officer of Haggar Apparel Company from 1971 and 1985, respectively.
+She is President of the Capitol Forum and a member of the Economic Club of Washington.
+Mrs. Evans is also a member of the Catalyst Board of Advisors and the National Women's Economic Alliance.
+Mrs. Evans serves on the Board of Directors of Haggar Apparel Company. - J. M. Haggar, Jr., 70, retired as Chairman of the Board of Directors of Haggar Clothing, a clothing manufacturer, in February 1995, having previously held the positions of President and Chief Executive Officer until 1991.
 He is also a director of ENSERCH Corporation.
-Mr. Haggar is a member of the Audit Committee of the Company and has served as a member of the Company's Board of Directors since April 1985.

-J. Ira Harris, 56, is a Senior Partner with Lazard Freres & Co., an investment banking firm, having held such position since joining the firm in January 1988.
-Mr. Harris has served as a member of the Board of Directors of the Company since September 1993 and is a member of the Compensation Committee of the Company.
+Mr. Haggar is a member of the Executive Committee and Audit Committee of the Company and has served as a member of the Company's Board of Directors since April 1985. - J. Ira Harris, 57, is a Managing Director with Lazard Freres & Co., LLC, an investment banking firm, having held such position since joining the firm in January 1988.
+Mr. Harris has served as a member of the Board of Directors of the Company since September 1993 and is a member of the Audit Committee and Compensation Committee of the Company.
 He was previously a General Partner of Salomon Brothers and served as a member of its Executive Committee from 1978 to 1983.
-He also served as a Director of Phibro-Salomon.
-Mr. Harris serves as a Director for various entities including Manpower, Inc. and Caremark International, Inc. He is also Trustee of Northwestern University.
+Mr. Harris serves as a Director for various entities including Manpower, Inc. and Caremark International, Inc. He is also Trustee of

-Frederick S. Humphries, 58, is the President of Florida A&M University in Tallahassee, Florida having held this position since 1985.
+Frederick S. Humphries, 59, is the President of Florida A&M University in Tallahassee, Florida having held this position since 1985.
 Prior to joining Florida A&M University, Dr. Humphries was President of Tennessee State University in Nashville for over 11 years.
-Dr. Humphries serves as Chairman of the State Board of Education Advisory Committee on the Education of Blacks in Florida and is Chairman of the Board of Regents, Five-Year Working Group for Agriculture, State of University System of Florida in addition to being involved in various Civic and Community activities.
-He is also a member of the Board of Directors of Barnett Bank and Wal-Mart, Inc.
+Dr. Humphries serves as Chairman of the State Board of Education Advisory Committee on the Education of Blacks in Florida and is Chairman of the Board of Regents, Five-Year Working Group for Agriculture, State of University System of Florida in addition to being involved in various civic and community activities.
+Mr. Humphries has served on the Board of Directors of the Company since May 1994 and is a member of the Audit Committee of the Company.
+He is also a member of the Board of Directors of Pride of Florida and Wal-Mart, Inc.